conradhi/project/README.md

 * Same design on buttons
 * No duplicates when searching for cities
 * Delete confirm button
+* Remove chosen city (Elin & Anna)

 ### ToDo
 * Store presistent states (when going back/reload app) (conrad)
-* Remove chosen city (Elin & Anna)
 * Deploy app in Firebase (Carro)
 * Add functionality containing calulations on API data.
-Display mean values of data under each graph for 1 to 5 days.
+Display mean values of data under each graph for 1 to 5 days. (almost done, not dynamic yet)

 <hr>